Diazepam belongs to a group of medicines called benzodiazepines.

 - are going to be put to sleep (have a general anaesthetic) for an operation or other medical treatment

-Your doctor will decide the right dose for you or your child according to your weight, age and general health.
+Your doctor will decide the right dose of diazepam rectal tubes for you or your child according to your weight, age and general health.

 Take diazepam tablets or liquid with a drink of water.
 You can take them with or without food.